This post may contain affiliate links. Please read our disclosure policy.

 - ¼ teaspoon chili powder

-- Divide the batter between the 12 muffins cups and bake in the preheated oven for 25 minutes, or until a toothpick inserted into the center of one of the muffins comes out clean.
+- Divide the batter between the 12 muffin cups – you can fill them all the way to the top.
+If you'd like, top the muffins with a thin slice of jalapeño.
+Bake for 25 minutes, or until a toothpick inserted into the center of one of the muffins comes out clean.

 - While the muffins are baking, make the honey butter.
-Melt the honey and the butter in a small pan over medium heat.
-Stir in the chili powder.2 tablespoons honey, 1 tablespoon butter, ¼ teaspoon chili powder
+Mix the honey, melted butter, and chili powder in a small bowl.2 tablespoons honey, 1 tablespoon butter, ¼ teaspoon chili powder

-- Let the muffins rest for 5 minutes then remove them from the tin and let them cool on a baking sheet.
-Serve the chili honey butter on the side or drizzled over top.
+- Let the muffins cool for 5 minutes and then remove them from the tin and let them cool on a baking sheet.
+Serve the chili honey butter on the side or drizzle over top.